-Property Taxes in California: What You Should Know
+2025 Property Taxes in California: What You Should Know

-In many states, calculating property taxes is straight forward: It's often a simple equation of your assessed property value and established tax rate.
+In many states, calculating property taxes is straightforward: It's often a simple equation of your assessed property value and established tax rate.
 But in California, property taxes can be far more complex.

 In recent decades, numerous laws have been enacted that mandate property tax rules in the Golden State.
 One of those laws was Prop.
 19, a statewide ballot measure passed by voters in November 2020 that went into effect Feb.
 16, 2021.

 “Prop.
 19 changed several tax rules, but the biggest impact is on high-net-worth families who have a crown jewel asset – their home – that they want to leave to their family," said Nichole Walker, a senior wealth planner at City National Bank.
 “Prop.
-19 eliminated the exclusion that allowed children to inherit their parents' home at the parents' tax assessment."
+19 eliminated the exclusion that allowed children to inherit their parents' home at the parents' property tax assessment."

-Why Did My Property Taxes Increase in 2024?
+Why Did My Property Taxes Increase in 2025?

 What Are California Tax Assessments?